Positive characteristic analogues of finite algebraic numbers: Introduction

-\begin{ack} We are grateful to Takumi Anzawa and Hidetaka Funakura for introducing this topic to us, Koji Tasaka and Shuji Yamamoto for useful information on technical aspects, Yoshinori Mishiba for asking an important question, Shin-ichiro Seki and Masanobu Kaneko for indicating Ax's paper and sharing the profound mystery of numbers.
+\begin{ack} The authors are grateful to Takumi Anzawa and Hidetaka Funakura for introducing this topic to us, Koji Tasaka and Shuji Yamamoto for useful information on technical aspects, Yoshinori Mishiba for asking an important question, Nadav Gropper and Yi Wang for their insight from anabelian geometry, Shin-ichiro Seki and Masanobu Kaneko for indicating Ax's paper and sharing the profound mystery of numbers.
+They were also partially assisted by ChatGPT, Grok, and Claude, particularly in locating literature for classical arguments and improving their writing.
+This work was partially supported by RIMS Int.JU/RC, Kyoto University.
 The first and the third authors have been partially supported by NSTC, Taiwan (Grant Number NSTC 114-2811-M-007-048) and JSPS KAKENHI (Grant Number JP23K12969), respectively.
-This work was partially supported by RIMS Int.JU/RC, Kyoto University.
-It was also assisted by ChatGPT and Grok, particularly in locating literature for classical arguments. \end{ack}